laurent-lu/SMC-Image-Denoising/README.md

 }
 ```

+## Results

+The results can be viewed directly on an online application, available at the following address: http://35.226.203.18/

 ## Acknowledgements

 This work is part of the research program **LUCE** (project number ANR-21-CE33-0010), which is funded by the French national agency for scientific research (ANR).
 We thank the ROMEO computing center and the Image Center at URCA for their material contributions in high-performance computing and visualization resources.